jerrinot/questdb-jbug/questdb-unorthodox-java.md

 ---

-# Technique #3: Custom JIT with SIMD
+# Execution Technique 1: Custom JIT with SIMD

 ## Not Java Vector API - Our Own JIT!